-The Effect of Carbon Emission Disclosure, Operating Efficiency, Capital Structure, and Media Exposure on Firm Value, With Media Exposure as A Moderating Variable (an Empirical Study of Low-Carbon Leader Companies Listed on The Indonesia Stock Exchange)
+The Effect of Carbon Emission Disclosure, Operating Efficiency, Capital Structure, and Media Exposure on Firm Value, With Media Exposure as A Moderating Variable (an Empirical Study of Low-Carbon Leader Companies Listed on the Indonesia Stock Exchange)

 DOI:

-carbon emission disclosure, operating efficiency, capital structure, media exposure, company valueAbstract
+carbon emission disclosure, operating efficiency, capital structure, media exposure, company value

 Downloads